Gregor and the Curse of the Warmbloods: Development

-The Underland Chronicles was first conceived by author Suzanne Collins while working as a television screenwriter for Generation O!.
-She was encouraged by colleague James Proimos to begin writing children's books, and started the manuscript of Gregor the Overlander shortly thereafter.
-Proimos also recommended her to his literary agent, Rosemary Stimola.
-Upon seeing a sample of that first book, Stimola immediately agreed to represent Collins and sent the book's manuscript to Scholastic.
-Stimola represented Collins throughout the publication of each book in the series, including Gregor and the Curse of the Warmbloods, and helped to bolster Collins's confidence during the "Harry wave" – her name for the "skewed publisher expectations about what constitutes a success" that resulted from the publication of J. K. Rowling's Harry Potter series.

-After the publication of Gregor the Overlander in 2003, Collins moved with her family to rural Connecticut.
-There she focused more on her writing than her other pursuits, and published five books in four years, including the rest of The Underland Chronicles.
-Gregor and the Curse of the Warmbloods was written at around the same time as her first picture book, When Charlie McButton Lost Power.
-During this time period, Collins continued writing for children's TV, describing her scripts as "an excellent mental break ... because no one dies in [them]".

 Collins has listed two main sources of influence in her writing of The Underland Chronicles.
 First is her M.F.A. in dramatic writing and her experience as a screenwriter.
 This writing experience resulted in her structuring books "like a three-act play", and paying close attention to the plot's pacing.
 Gregor and the Curse of the Warmbloods came third in "a series of narratives that are interrelated yet can stand on their own", a fact not missed by reviewers.
 Collins' other source of inspiration was her father Michael Collins, a lieutenant colonel in the United States Air Force, who provided her with advice about the war tactics used in her books, and also instilled in her an "impulse to educate young people about the realities of war".

-Gregor and the Curse of the Warmbloods has a lexile score of 710L.
-Scholastic has rated its " grade level equivalent" as 5.3, making its themes, style, and vocabulary appropriate for the average fifth grader.
-Booklist reviews of the novel recommend it for children in grades 4–6.
-Two separate reviews from the School Library Journal classify the novel as for slightly higher grades: grades 4–7 and 5–8, respectively.